flashbots/suave-specs/specs/rigil/kettle.md

 ### Domain Specific Services

-Domain Specific Services allow computors to scale horizontally by hosting nodes for other domains in separate processes that can be queried at confidential compute time.
-Computors currently are not responsible for publicly committing to their domain specific services so support for a specific domain is done on computor-by-computor basis.
-In the event a computor attempts to process your confidential compute request for a domain it does not support it will simply return a failure on the computation and will not propagate the failure to the rest of the network so other computors can still attempt to process.
+Domain Specific Services allow Kettles to scale horizontally by hosting nodes for other domains in separate processes that can be queried at confidential compute time.
+Kettles currently are not responsible for publicly committing to their domain specific services so support for a specific domain is done on Kettle-by-Kettle basis.
+In the event a Kettle attempts to process your confidential compute request for a domain it does not support it will simply return a failure on the computation and will not propagate the failure to the rest of the network so other Kettles can still attempt to process.

 For more details on how to support the needed APIs to enable a domain see [🔗 SUAVE Execution API](./confidential-data-store.md) spec.

 ## Containers

-The core data types used inside the computor.
+The core data types used inside the Kettle.

 ### Confidential Compute Record